Star Nomad - Review

 Before they get out of the junkyard, they discover a threat even more dangerous than the crazies and the rats, a cyborg who used to fight for the Empire.
 That’s right, this book is set after a confrontation between rebels and an empire, a conflict the rebels won, which will appeal instantly to fans of Star Wars, like myself.
 Star Nomad gives a glimpse of a possible aftermath of an Empire defeated, and it is one I find interesting and persuasive.
 Neither the rebels nor the Empire runs the planet Alidia is trying to escape from, and law and order is breaking down completely there, like a failed state on a planetary scale.

 Alisa ends up with two passengers and a security expert, along with her friend Mica, and the android, and they all have secrets.
-Personally, I love stories about a ragtag group in a spaceship, is an iconic setup with a lot of potential, especially when you factor in all the secrets of the people on board.
-Of their entire secretive gang, the ex-imperial cyborg is the mist tight lipped, with the most baggage and secrets.
+Personally, I love stories about a ragtag group in a spaceship, which is an iconic setup with a lot of potential, especially when you factor in all the secrets of the people on board.
+Of their entire secretive gang, the ex-imperial cyborg is the most tight lipped, with the most baggage and secrets.
 He won’t even tell anyone his name, and he makes everyone nervous just to have around.
 He even forces the spaceship off on a dangerous detour that is connected with his murky past.

 The cyborg is an interesting character, mourning the loss of certainty and security that has come with the fall of the Empire.
 He argues with Alisa, who is an ex-rebel fighter, and he makes some good points.
 He talks about the crazies, gangsters, and warlords that have filled the power vacuum left by the fall of empire, and he asks if that is the world the rebels really wanted to build.